gtheilman/ExamSoft_To_Blackboard/readme.md

-# ExamSoft Export CSV to Blackboard Import CSV Converter
+# ExamSoft Export Scores CSV to Blackboard Import Scores CSV Converter

 A Python script that can be run from the command prompt or converted into a  **Windows desktop application**.

-We use ExamSoft at our school but test grades are reported in Blackboard Ultra.
+We use ExamSoft at our school but test scores are reported in Blackboard Ultra.

 We've been exporting scores from ExamSoft in CSV format, downloading gradebook CSV files from Blackboard Ultra, then copying scores from one-to-the-other.

 This utility converts **ExamSoft assessment score exports (CSV)** into a **Blackboard Ultra import–ready CSV file**, with built-in validation, previewing, and audit reporting.